 I won’t give too much away here, but the story takes place in a cave.
 Okay, that’s all I’ll say, because I absolutely hate spoilers, and wouldn’t want to subject you to them!

 But this novel takes me back.
 I grew up in middle Tennessee, which is basically part of one giant limestone shelf (or perhaps a series of shelves?
-If any knowledgeable geologists are reading this, feel free to correct me in the discussion forum!).
+If any knowledgeable geologists are reading this, feel free to correct me in the storytelling and discussion forum!).
 In our late teens and early twenties, my brother and I did quite a bit of caving—from exploring the little hole in the side of the ridge up the street from where we grew up, from which water would gush after a big rain, to camping out in vast, winding caverns that seemed to never end.
 There were muddy wet slogs through subterranean creeks, dry gravel crawls under enormous, claustrophobia-inducing slabs of rock with bats zooming straight at our faces, gorgeous stalactites and stalagmites, blackness blacker than the blackest night, and utterly awesome silences.

 It was a very dangerous pastime, in retrospect, and one I cannot recommend, but our parents had taught us to respect the wilderness with caution and meticulous planning, and my brother and I extended this level of prudence to the friends we took with us on some of those excursions by not tolerating any rashness or frivolity while underground.
 What we did above ground was another matter; I have to admit, we did some pretty stupid things!
 But those are stories for another time.